 The closet stop for Warner Bros.
 Studio Tour Hollywood is .2 miles away at the Olive/Hollywood stop.
 Both LA Metro’s bus route 501 and Burbank Bus Pink Route serve the Olive/Hollywood stop.
 Visitors can connect to Route 501 or the Pink Route from LA Metro rail.

 Route 501 connects with the Metro Orange and Red lines at North Hollywood station and Memorial Park or Del Mar station on the Metro Gold Line.
 The Pink Route connects with the Red Line at Universal City/Studio City station or with MetroLink’s Ventura County line at Downtown Burbank Station.

 Visitors can purchase coffee at a Starbucks store or dine at Warner Bros.
 Studio Plaza Café.
 The Plaza Café is open weekdays for breakfast, from 8 a.m. to 2:30 p.m.

-All ticketholders must pass through security clearance and all guests 18 and over must have a valid photo ID.
-Acceptable IDs are a government-issued driver’s license or state-issued ID card for U.S. guests, or valid passport.
-After exiting the security line, ticketholders are led to a waiting area, before watching a short video about Warner Bros.
+Everyone must pass through security clearance and all guests 18 and over must have a valid photo ID.
+Acceptable IDs are a government-issued driver’s license or state-issued ID card or valid passport.
+After exiting the security line, you are led to a waiting area.
+While you are waiting, you can watch a short video about Warner Bros.
 Studios.
-Following the video, ticketholders will meet a friendly tour guide, who will then lead everyone to their designated passenger cart and start the completely entertaining tour.
+Following the video, you will meet a friendly tour guide, who will then lead you to your cart.
+After that, you are on your way to the tour!

 Ticket Information: Studio Tour